Simply-Love/Simply-Love-SM5/README.md

   * Quint support
   * Display judgment behind arrows
   * Display error in ms under judgment
+  * Configure font used for various theme elements

 ## Features that are now in mainline Simply Love